WeatherXM/weatherxm-pro-mcp/README.md

 - Search for H3 cells by region name
 - Get stations in a specific H3 cell
 - Get weather forecast (daily or hourly) for a specific H3 cell
+- Get hyperlocal forecast for a station and variable
+- Get forecast performance (FACT) for a station and variable
+- Get forecast ranking (FACT) for a station

 ## Prerequisites